AIAUSA/goaia-home/_content/welcome-to-the-athletes-in-action-sports-complex.md

     Subtitle: ''
   - template: text
     block: text
-    content: |-
-      * Our venue is proud to be a partner to our community as we all come back stronger than ever.
+    content: "* Athletes in Action is proud to be a partner to our community as we all come back stronger than ever.
 We know there are many in our area hurting and experiencing hardships.
-We are committed to providing a safe, clean, positive environment to help you and your family come and enjoy the activities you love the most

-      * As part of partnership with our community, we want to thank those who have tirelessly given of themselves to keep the rest of us going.
-Our venue is providing select Summer and Fall programs (leagues, camps, clinics) to children of hospital and physician’s office employees at a 20% discount.
+We are committed to providing a safe, clean, positive environment to help you and your family come and enjoy the activities you love the most\n* We want to thank those who have tirelessly given of themselves to keep the rest of us going. "
     centered: false
   section_title: We are all in this together – and together we are stronger!
 - template: one-column